Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Related Work

 \subsection{Text-to-Image Diffusion Models}

-Research into Image Diffusion Models, particularly those on Text-to-Image Diffusion, has attracted significant attention within the computer vision community.
-These advancements in Text-to-Image Diffusion Models~\cite{midjourney, DALLE2, rombach2021highresolution, vice2024bagm} enable the creation of visually stunning images directly from text prompts, representing a significant milestone in the field.
+Researches into Image Diffusion Models, particularly those on Text-to-Image Diffusion, have attracted significant attention within the computer vision community.
+These advancements in Text-to-Image Diffusion Model~\cite{rombach2021highresolution} enable the creation of visually stunning images directly from text prompts, representing a significant milestone in the field.
 Latent Diffusion Models (LDM)~\cite{rombach2021highresolution} reduce computational overhead by optimizing diffusion steps in latent image space, while Stable Diffusion~\cite{sd15} provides a scalable implementation of Latent Diffusion~\cite{rombach2021highresolution}.
-Furthermore, Imagen~\cite{saharia2022photorealistic} enables direct pixel diffusion, bypassing latent images, and commercial products such as DALL-E2~\cite{DALLE2} and Midjourney~\cite{midjourney} show the practical utility of these models.
-The diffusion process inherently permits control over color variation and inpainting~\cite{meng2021sdedit, ramesh2022hierarchical, avrahami2022blended}.
-Some studies~\cite{brooks2022instructpix2pix, hertz2022prompt, kim2022diffusionclip, nichol2021glide, parmar2023zero} attain text-guided control by adjusting prompts, manipulating CLIP features, and refining cross-attention mechanisms.
-Gal \etal ~\cite{gal2022image} and Ruiz \etal ~\cite{ruiz2022dreambooth} personalize content in generated images by fine-tuning the image diffusion model with user-provided examples.
-Furthermore, ControlNet~\cite{zhang2023adding} represents a neural network architecture that enables conditional control of large pre-trained Text-to-Image Diffusion models such as Stable Diffusion~\cite{sd15}, guaranteeing high-quality outputs with controls including depths, Canny edges, shape normals, Hough lines, segmentation maps, user scribbles, and human key points.
-In recent years, Diffusion models have been utilized for data augmentation~\cite{azizi2023synthetic, jordan2023diversity, sariyildiz2023fake, yang2024beyond, liu2024unstoppable}, specifically targeting coarse-grained category recognition benchmarks (\eg, ImageNet~\cite{deng2009imagenet} and EuroSAT~\cite{helber2019eurosat}).
+Some studies attain text-guided control by adjusting prompts~\cite{hertz2022prompt}, manipulating CLIP features~\cite{kim2022diffusionclip}, and refining cross-attention mechanisms~\cite{parmar2023zero}.
+Ruiz \etal ~\cite{ruiz2022dreambooth} personalize content in generated images by fine-tuning the image diffusion model with user-provided examples.
+Furthermore, ControlNet~\cite{zhang2023adding} represents a neural network architecture that enables conditional control of large pretrained Text-to-Image Diffusion models such as Stable Diffusion~\cite{sd15}, guaranteeing high-quality outputs with controls including depths, Canny edges, shape normals, Hough lines, segmentation maps, user scribbles, and human key points.
+In recent years, Diffusion models have been utilized for data augmentation~\cite{yang2024beyond}, specifically targeting coarse-grained category recognition~\cite{azizi2023synthetic} benchmarks, \eg, ImageNet~\cite{deng2009imagenet}.
 However, the intricate requirements of person retrieval demand more detailed representations due to subtle individual variations.
 Consequently, in~\cite{yang2023towards}, Yang \etal ~publish the MALS dataset, which prioritizes the provision of fine-grained details crucial for text-based person retrieval.
 In this paper, we introduce a Domain-aware Diffusion (DaD) component to mitigate domain differences between the datasets involved in pretraining and the target pedestrian dataset.